Mining for (Source) Content Gold

 - Are there any existing written materials or other information about <product or service> that you could share with me?

-Whether it’s a module, a few web pages, or an entire site, the content needs to exist for a reason (this, of course, in an ideal world where pet projects and knee-jerk reactions to competitors don’t exist).
+Whether it’s UI copy, a few web pages, or an entire site, the content needs to exist for a reason (this, of course, in an ideal world where pet projects and knee-jerk reactions to competitors don’t exist).
 It’s your job to find out why—and why users should care.

 Talk … and listen